The Impress Prize for New Writers will open on April 1st 2019 and submissions must be received no later than June 30th 2019 -5pm GMT

-Entries should comprise of a book proposal and a sample chapter of no more than 6,000 words.
-We accept both fiction and non-fiction across most genres (excluding poetry and children’s fiction, however we will consider Young Adult submissions).
+Entries should comprise of a book proposal and a sample chapter, the latter should be of no more than 6,000 words.
+We accept both fiction and non-fiction across most genres, including YA.
+However, we will not accept poetry or children’s fiction submissions.

 The proposal should include the following information:

 – Name and contact details of author (including email, mobile number and landline number).